Big Data in Our Daily Lives

 How Big Data Will Continue to Shape SIERA

-As the Big Data concept matures further, there will no doubt be more possibilities not yet realised.
+As this concept matures further, there will no doubt be more possibilities not yet realised.
 We will continue to build more functionality into SIERA to enable our clients to get the insights and information they need to improve their sustainability efforts.
 This helps each client with their long-term aim of adding value to their assets and retaining tenants.

 As for my Nest leaf count, I’ll keep you posted…